Kubernetes Audit Logs in Parseable through Vector

 kubectl get secrets

-Custom Service Accounts
+Custom Kubernetes Service Accounts

 • Create a custom service accounts